behreajj/AsepriteAddons/commands/README.md

 - `cycleSwatchRight`: If the foreground color has an exact palette match, moves the palette swatch to the right.
 Does not trigger a palette remap.

+- `deleteLayer`: Deletes layers in the range.
+Children of group layers will be unparented.

 - `expandGroups`: Opens all group layers in the timeline.

 - `dereference`: Converts a reference layer to a normal layer.
 Transfers the reference layer's parent to the new layer.